 The first thing a technician will do is confirm that the reversing valve is actually the problem.
 They’ll run a series of diagnostic tests on your heat pump, checking electrical signals and refrigerant pressures.
 Sometimes, a valve is just stuck and can be freed with a gentle tap, but this is often a temporary fix.
 In most cases, especially with older systems, a faulty valve needs to be completely replaced to restore function.
 A thorough air conditioning and heating repair diagnosis ensures you’re not paying for a replacement you don’t need and that the root cause of the issue is addressed.

-Safe Refrigerant Handling
+The Importance of Safe Refrigerant Handling

 Replacing a reversing valve is a complex job that involves managing your system’s refrigerant.
 This is why you should always hire a certified professional.
 Technicians are trained to safely recover (remove) the refrigerant from the system before they begin the repair, storing it according to strict environmental regulations.
 Mishandling refrigerant can be dangerous and harmful to the environment.
 Once the new valve is installed, the technician will recharge the system with the precise amount of refrigerant needed, ensuring your heat pump operates efficiently and safely.
 This careful process protects you, your system, and the planet.

-Replacing the Solenoid vs. the Entire Valve
+Repairing the Solenoid vs. Replacing the Valve

 Sometimes, the problem isn’t the valve itself but its small electrical component: the solenoid coil.
 The solenoid is what receives the signal from your thermostat to move the valve.
 A technician can test this part separately.
 If voltage is reaching the solenoid but it isn’t creating a magnetic field to activate the valve, then only the coil needs replacing.
 This is a much simpler and less expensive repair than replacing the entire valve assembly.
 A skilled technician will always check the solenoid first to pinpoint the exact failure and find the most cost-effective solution for you.